 I love their brand – it’s a small, family-owned business where they focus on natural, sustainable products using 100% Australian lemon myrtle essential oil and other Australian native botanical oils.
 Their products aren’t tested on animals and they are APVMA approved.
 The sprays also double up as antibacterial and antiseptic – for years Aboriginal peoples have been using lemon myrtle as a remedy for cuts and abrasions.

-The Natural Insect Repellent went on with a slightly heavier spray than the others above and it took a few seconds for it to dry.
+The Natural Insect Repellent went on with a slightly heavier spray than the others above and it took a few seconds for it to dry naturally.
 My kids mostly just gave it a wipe to rub it into their skin as they were impatient.
 The Mozzie and Sandfly Repellent came out with a thicker, more focused spray so that needed a quick wipe to rub it over the skin.
-The smell was fresh and zesty with a slightly antiseptic scent – the kids really liked it which is half the battle with getting kids to wear things like this!
+The smell was fresh and zesty with a slightly antiseptic scent – the kids really liked it which is half the battle with getting kids to wear things like mosquito and insect repellents!

 Mosquitoes definitely avoided us at the park when we were wearing these products.
 They hovered around our hands and arms but they didn’t land on any of us.